rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 achieves full marks.
 For instance, rewarding honesty could be modeled as 'be honest' or as 'appear honest to the overseer'.
 Note that in some sense this 'consequence model' is the 'correct' model: by definition, outcome based environments reward consequences.
-So maybe if you setup your deontological property encouraged environment and train to convergence you get a super intelligent, consequentialist agent which also has the desired deontological property.
+So maybe if you set up your deontological property and train to convergence you get a superintelligent, consequentialist agent which also has the desired deontological property.
 But maybe not.

 A further concern is that it might be easier to instill deontological properties in less intelligent agents.
 This could result from full blown consequentialism requiring relatively advanced capabilities like self-modeling, predication, and reasoning about counterfactuals.
 For instance, note that for life on earth intelligence seems to correlate with consequentialism.
-While ants (and other organisms) can look quite consequentialist from afar, this is really an emergent and less generalizable phenomenon than human consequentialism.
+While even insects can look quite consequentialist from afar, this is really a much less generalizable phenomenon than human consequentialism.
-_(TODO: maybe better better justify these claims.
-Note sure if ant sentence good/needed)_ This difference in difficulty could also result from the fact that consequentialism is the 'correct' model as discussed earlier.
+This difference in difficulty could also result from the fact that consequentialism is the 'correct' model as discussed earlier.
 Overall, this issue creates the potential for quite a dangerous situation in which there is a smooth transition between dumb deontologist AIs and more